 It is quite an organization to set up a book club, but with these tips, I’m sure you can do it too.

-Decide the tone and theme of the club.
+Decide what the tome and theme of the club will be.

 This is the most important step.
 It has to be clear what kind of book club you want.
 What kind of genre are you going to read?
 What’s the purpose of the club?
 Do you just want to meet new people or do you want to learn new things?
 Will it be a women’s book club or are men welcome too?
 These are things you have to think about before you start.

 Come up with a perfect name.

 A good name for your book club is very important.
 With the right name, you get that feeling that your club is unique, which is true of course.

 Spread the word.